antrea-io/antrea/docs/configuration.md

 # for the GRE tunnel type.
 #enableIPSecTunnel: false

-# Default MTU to use for the host gateway interface and the network interface of
+# Default MTU to use for the host gateway interface and the network interface of each Pod.
-# each Pod.
-If omitted, antrea-agent will default this value to 1450 to accommodate
+# If omitted, antrea-agent will discover the MTU of the Node's primary interface and
-# for tunnel encapsulate overhead.
+# also adjust MTU to accommodate for tunnel encapsulation overhead (if applicable).
 #defaultMTU: 1450

 # CIDR Range for services in cluster.
 It's required to support egress network policy, should